pranshudatascience/Potato-Plant-Disease-Recogination-System-/README.md

 # Potato Plant Disease Recogination System

 Above Dataset Consists of Images of Potato Leaf broadly classified into three groups, namely Early Blight , Late Blight , Healthy.
-There are around 2.1 k Images and main aim is to develop a Deep Learning systemin order to help identification of diseases related to Potatoes in order to prevent losses in productivity.
+There are around 2.1 k Images and main aim is to develop a Deep Learning system in order to help identification of diseases related to Potatoes in order to prevent losses in productivity.